Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-It manifests itself in the first decade of life with a slow decrease in vision, then exophthalmos joins, although sometimes the sequence of events can be reversed.
+It manifests itself in the first decade of life as a slow decrease in vision, then exophthalmos occurs, although sometimes the sequence of events can be reversed.

-The following signs of glioma of the optic nerve are distinguished:
+The following signs of optic nerve glioma are distinguished:

-- Dysfunction of the optic nerve with impaired vision is proportional to the degree of exophthalmos.
+- Dysfunction of the optic nerve with visual impairment is proportional to the degree of exophthalmos.

-- It can spread intracranially towards the chiasma and the hypothalamus.
+- May spread intracranially towards the chiasm and hypothalamus.

 Where does it hurt?